Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **remove_wcs** [ Type: *bool* ]

 	If True, remove any pre-existing WCS keywords in a header image and check the local version of Astrometry.net for new values.
-This is also recommended that correct WCS are vital for percision photometry.
+This is also recommended that correct WCS are vital for precision photometry.